ExinOne/support.exinone.com/docs/FAQs.md

 ## About Trades

-Q：What's the difference between Swap and spot?
+Q: What's the difference between Swap and Spot?

-A：Swap can use any coin to trade any coin, and support some coins that are not supported by coin trading.
-The coin page shows the trading pairs supported by the exchange, and supports pending orders.
+A: Swap can use any coin to trade any coin and support some coins that are not supported by coin trading.
+The coin page shows the trading pairs supported by the exchange and supports pending orders.

-Q：How many orders can I hang at most?
+Q: How many orders can I hang at most?

-A：At present, you can hang 50 orders, and the pending orders will be automatically cancelled if they are not completely filled for 90 days.
+A: Currently, you can hang 50 orders, and the pending orders will be automatically canceled if they are not entirely filled for 90 days.